Déjà vu: Dream-based explanation

 Dreams can also be used to explain the experience of déjà vu, and they are related in three different aspects.
 Firstly, some déjà vu experiences duplicate the situation in dreams instead of waking conditions, according to the survey done by Brown (2004).
 Twenty percent of the respondents reported their déjà vu experiences were from dreams and 40% of the respondents reported from both reality and dreams.
 Secondly, people may experience déjà vu because some elements in their remembered dreams were shown.
 Research done by Zuger (1966) supported this idea by investigating the relationship between remembered dreams and déjà vu experiences, and suggested that there is a strong correlation.
 Thirdly, people may experience déjà vu during a dream state, which links déjà vu with dream frequency.
+Some researchers, including Swiss scientist Arthur Funkhouser, firmly believe that precognitive dreams are the source of many déjà vu experiences.
+Researchers also connected evidence of precognitive dreams experiences to déjà vu experiences that occurred anywhere from one day to eight years later.

+Collective unconscious

+Collective unconscious is a controversial theory created by Carl Jung that has been used to explain the phenomenon of déjà vu.
+His theory was that all people have a shared pool of knowledge that has been passed down through generations and we can unconsciously access this knowledge.
+Some of said knowledge would be about certain archetypes like mother, father and hero or possibly about basic situations, emotions or other patterns.
+If we can access shared knowledge déjà vu could potentially be an effect of recognizing one of the collectively stored patterns.

 Related terms

 Jamais vu

 Jamais vu (from French, meaning "never seen") is any familiar situation which is not recognized by the observer.

 Often described as the opposite of déjà vu, jamais vu involves a sense of eeriness and the observer's impression of seeing the situation for the first time, despite rationally knowing that they have been in the situation before.
 Jamais vu is most commonly experienced when a person momentarily does not recognize a word, person or place that they already know.
 Jamais vu is sometimes associated with certain types of aphasia, amnesia, and epilepsy.

 Theoretically, a jamais vu feeling in someone with a delirious disorder or intoxication could result in a delirious explanation of it, such as in the Capgras delusion, in which the patient takes a known person for a false double or impostor.
 If the impostor is himself, the clinical setting would be the same as the one described as depersonalization, hence jamais vus of oneself or of the "reality of reality", are termed depersonalization (or surreality) feelings.

 The feeling has been evoked through semantic satiation.
 Chris Moulin of the University of Leeds asked 95 volunteers to write the word "door" 30 times in 60 seconds.
 Sixty-eight percent of the subjects reported symptoms of jamais vu, with some beginning to doubt that "door" was a real word.

-The experience has also been named "vuja de" and "véjà du".